Getting Started

 ReleaseMind needs GitHub App access to the repository that owns tags, pull requests, and release history.
 If an org uses GitHub SSO, approve the app before troubleshooting missing repos.

-si orbit releasemind repo ensure-link Aureuma/example-repo --jsonThe CLI uses the same ReleaseMind session, GitHub installation, repo-linking, billing gate, generation worker, and publish service as the dashboard.
+There is no currently published SI orbit client after the SI orbit extraction.
+A future ReleaseMind CLI client should use the same ReleaseMind session, GitHub installation, repo-linking, billing gate, generation worker, and publish service as the dashboard.

 First GitHub release